VladimorCodebreaker/Calculator/README.md

 # Calculator
 Calculator - Internship - from 10th to 12th of february - "Maison Random Internship"

-&color=autoA calculator made with React, JS, CSS, HTML.
+A calculator made with React.
+(JS, CSS, HTML)

 🧊 Features: